Atlas-OS/Atlas/README.md

 Playbooks are renamed **.zip** archives, with the password [`malte`](https://docs.amelabs.net/developers/getting-started/creation.html).
 As they primarily consist of plain text, Playbooks enable transparency, unlike custom Windows ISOs, which have many entry points for malicious activity.

+Atlas keeps AME Wizard as a thin runner: the YAML layer is a small shim, and almost all logic lives in an auditable PowerShell framework.
+See [`docs/architecture.md`](docs/architecture.md) for how an install runs, and [`.github/CONTRIBUTING.md`](.github/CONTRIBUTING.md) for the build/test quick start.

 The few binaries in the Playbook are open source in our [`utilities` repository](https://github.com/Atlas-OS/utilities), with the [hashes listed here](https://github.com/Atlas-OS/Atlas/blob/main/playbook/Executables/AtlasModules/README.md).

 Although the GUI is not open source for AME Wizard, AME Wizard's entire backend (called [TrustedUninstaller](https://github.com/Ameliorated-LLC/trusted-uninstaller-cli)) is open source under MIT, which contains each action used to run Atlas.
 The Atlas Playbook is open source under the [GPLv3 license](https://github.com/Atlas-OS/Atlas/blob/main/LICENSE).